natzar/Stripe-Pad/README.md

 Any contributions to Stripe Pad are welcomed.
 If you have any ideas or suggestions for new features, please feel free to open an issue or submit a pull request.

-IMPORTANT: The main advantage of Stripe Pad is being an unopionated package, the challenge is to maintain every component decoupled from others, there is no js library, no CSS framework.
+IMPORTANT: The main advantage of Stripe Pad is being an unopinionated package, the challenge is to maintain every component decoupled from others, there is no js library, no CSS framework.
 I don't guarantee that it will be like this in the future, but the effort will go always in this direction.

 ## License